-Quadrant 1 has the lowest perceived risk from the buyer’s perspective, followed by Quadrant 3.
+Quadrant 2 has the lowest perceived risk from the buyer’s perspective, followed by Quadrant 3.
 Quadrant 4 has the highest risk since there are no references yet, and Quadrant 3 is selling to non-customers who don’t really know the company.
-What we need to do in terms of marketing and selling is also quite different from one quadrant to the next.
+What we need to do in terms of marketing and selling is, therefore, quite different from one quadrant to the next.

 In Quadrant 2, the seller hardly needs to educate customers on the company or product since they are already very familiar with both.
 At the other extreme is Quadrant 4.
 This is a totally different market from the one(s) to which the seller has traditionally sold, and the likelihood that Quadrant 4 buyers have adequate familiarity the company or its products is quite low.

 Therefore, using the same approach for all quadrants will not work—marketing and sales efforts will likely be overkill in Quadrants 2 and 3 while insufficient in Quadrants 1 and 4.

-By segmenting our total addressable market into four quadrants and optimizing our messaging, offerings, and resources for each, we are more likely to maximize revenues at the lowest costs possible, thereby maximizing our net income.
+By segmenting our total addressable market into these quadrants and optimizing our messaging, offerings, and resources for each, we are more likely to maximize revenues at the lowest costs possible, thereby maximizing our net income.

 This approach is one of the foundational strategies of the Predictable Revenue Model; it’s designed to position a company to achieve a consistent High Growth rate.

 Companies that out-perform their competitors do so primarily because they execute a defined strategy.
 They don’t try to go after everyone with the same message, product, or offering.
 They segment — then tailor everything they do to fit that segment.